tc-playground/web-playground/react-testing/05-root.md

 * This can be resolved by creating a `Root` component, This can then be used to wrap the `root application element` in the application, and individual redux elements during testing.

+* For testing the redux store can be configured via the `props`.

 * __Example__:

     * `Root.js`